kisanola/tech-community-api-levelup/README.md

 ### Acceptance criteria
+- You should setup babel and use es6 features
 - All the endpoints should work as expected
 - Some endpoints should have request validation
 - Features should be implemented in different branches